 Checklist for VLBI observing on the GBT

-VLBI General Info Operator's checklist Aspen Gain Curves GBT VLBA Status Past Projects Present and Future Projects Green Bank Astronomers Page
+VLBI General Info Operator's checklist Aspen Gain Curves GBT VLBA Status

-&alpha .
-Very Brief startup checklist
+Β .
+Legacy System: Very Brief startup checklist

-&Omega .
+Ω .
 New Procedures for Dynamic VLBI scheduling.

 A. Days or weeks before the experiment